Frequently Asked Questions

 MOM has been proposed and launched by Reporter ohne Grenzen e.
 V. – the German section of the international human rights organization Reporters Without Borders (Reporters sans frontières, RSF), that aims to defend freedom of the press and the right to inform and be informed anywhere in the world.

-In each country, RSF cooperates with a local partner organization.
-In Albania, RSF worked with Balkan Investigative Reporting Network (BIRN Albania).
-The project is funded by the German Federal Ministry of Economic Development and Cooperation (BMZ).
+In each country, GMR cooperates with a local partner organization.
+In Albania, GMR worked with Balkan Investigative Reporting Network (BIRN Albania).
+The project is funded by the European Union.

 3. Where can I download this report?

 The website affords a PDF download containing all website content.
 The PDF is automatically generated and thus updated on a daily base.
 It exists for all website languages.
 In order to generate the PDF, scroll down to the website footer, choose your preferred language and “Download complete website as PDF”.

 4. Why is transparency of media ownership important?

 Media pluralism is a key aspect of democratic societies as free, independent, and diverse media reflect divergent viewpoints and allow criticism of people in power.
 Risks to diversity of ideas are caused by media market concentration, when only a few players exert dominant influence on public opinion and raise entrance barriers for other players and perspectives (media ownership concentration).
 The biggest obstacle to fight it is lack of transparency of media ownership: How can people evaluate the reliability of information, if they don´t know who provides it?
 How can journalists work properly, if they don´t know who controls the company they work for?
 And how can media authorities address excessive media concentration, if they don´t know who is behind the media´s steering wheel?

 MOM thus aims to create transparency and to answer the question “who eventually controls media content?” in order to raise public awareness, to create a fact base for advocacy to hold political and economic players accountable for the existing conditions.